 Restore a Rare Tree With Your Outdoor Adventures

-Why Butternut Trees Matter
+Why Butternut Trees Matter for Forest Health

-Butternut trees are a naturally rare species that support wildlife and contribute to ecosystem diversity, but populations have declined drastically due to a lethal disease: butternut canker.
-Most remaining trees are infected, but a small number are somehow still thriving.
-Finding and studying these disease-resistant trees is critical to restoring them.
-That’s why the Morton Arboretum and Purdue University have partnered with Adventure Scientists to locate and collect leaflet samples from potential disease-resistant trees.
+Butternut trees are a naturally rare species that support wildlife, contribute to ecosystem diversity, and have been culturally important for thousands of years.
+However, populations have declined drastically due to a lethal disease: butternut canker.
+Most remaining trees are infected, but a small number are still thriving.
+Finding and studying diseased and disease-resistant trees is critical to restoring them.
 This important work is crucial for the US Forest Service’s reforestation efforts.

 What You Will Do: